Geography at Hardwick

 Without it they would not be able to make global connections to the world’s people, cultures, economics and environments.
 It's essential to their understanding of our interconnected world.

-It feeds into our school’s vision by providing children with first hand experiences within a vocabulary rich curriculum that provides many opportunities for them to talk and discuss both local and world events/circumstances.
+It feeds into our school’s curriculum intent by providing children with first hand experiences within a vocabulary rich curriculum that provides many opportunities for them to talk and discuss both local and world events/circumstances.
 It is taught in a way that gives children the chance to be critical and question what they see around them through a clear progression of learning that is inclusive for all children within the school.

 Geography is taught across the whole school from the very youngest children in our Nursery to those in Year 6.
 Our curriculum ensures that children progressively learn new knowledge and skills so that they become natural enquirers about the world around them.